Current Affairs-Topics

 • How much CO₂ does India emit per year?
 Around 2.9 billion tonnes (2024 figure)

-• With the current pace of the India clean energy transition, annual growth in India’s CO₂ emissions could stabilize.
+• With the current pace of India's clean energy transition, annual growth in India’s CO₂ emissions could stabilize.

 • If renewable energy growth continues, India’s progress in reducing CO₂ emissions from 2025 onwards could serve as a global model for balancing growth and sustainability.